inthesum/Flye/README.md

 * Genome size parameter is no longer required (it is still needed for downsampling though `--asm-coverage`)
 * Flye now can occasionally use overlaps shorter than "minOverlap" parameter to close disjointig gaps
 * Various improvements and bugfixes

-### Flye 2.7.1. release (24 Apr 2020)
-* Fixes very long GFA generation time for some large assemblies (no other changes)

-### Flye 2.7 release (03 Mar 2020)
-* Better assemblies of real (and comlpex) metagenomes
-* New option to retain alternative haplotypes, rather than collapsing them (`--keep-haplotypes`)
-* PacBio HiFi mode
-* Using Bam instead of Sam to reduce storage requirements and IO load
-* Improved human assemblies
-* Annotation of alternative contigs
-* Better polishing quality for the newest ONT datasets
-* Trestle module is disabled by default (use `--trestle` to enable)
-* Many big fixes and improvements

-### Flye 2.6 release (19 Sep 2019)
-* This release introduces Python 3 support (no other changes)

-### Flye 2.5 release (25 Jul 2019)
-* Better ONT polishing for the latest basecallers (Guppy/flipflop)
-* Improved consensus quality of repetitive regions
-* More contiguous assemblies of real metagenomes
-* Improvements for human genome assemblies
-* Various bugfixes and performance optimizations
-* Also check the new [FAQ section](docs/FAQ.md)

 Repeat graph